tehmaze/maze.io/maze/_post/2013/01-24-ipcalc-1.0.0.md

 title: ipcalc-1.0.0
 category: python
 ---
-The [ipcalc](https://pypi.python.org/pypi/ipcalc) has reached version 1.0!
+The [ipcalc](https://pypi.python.org/pypi/ipcalc) project has reached version 1.0!
 The API is stable enough for a 1.x release now.
 There are no API changes between the 0.x and 1.x versions, if such changes may occur we will switch to a new major version.

 Examples
 --------